hapijs/hapi/API.md

 ### `reply.continue([result])`

 Returns control back to the framework without ending the request lifecycle, where:
-- `result` - if called in the handler, prerequisites, or extension points other than the `'onPreHandler'` and `'onPreResponse'`, the `result` argument is not allowed and will throw an exception if present.
+- `result` - if called in the handler, pre-handler methods, or extension points other than the `'onPreHandler'` and `'onPreResponse'`, the `result` argument is not allowed and will throw an exception if present.
 If called within an authentication strategy, it sets the authenticated credentials.
 If called by the `'onPreHandler'` or `'onPreResponse'` extensions, the `result` argument overrides the current response